 MEETING ROOM USE

-Groups and individuals may not schedule meetings rooms less than seven (7) days in advance and beyond 60 days in advance.
+- Groups and individuals may not schedule meeting rooms less than seven (7) days in advance and beyond 60 days in advance.
+The Library is unable to accept reservations for a series of meetings which would designate the Library as a regular meeting place for any organization.
+This includes reservations for consecutive daily meetings.

 Hours of Availability

-Meetings may start no sooner than one half hour after the Library opens and must end no later than 15 minutes before the Library closes.
+- Meetings may start no sooner than one half hour after the Library opens and must end no later than 15 minutes before the Library closes.
 Rooms must be completely vacated 15 minutes before closing.
+When scheduling a meeting room, time for set up and clean up must be included in the reserved time period.

 Setup

-Please be sure to request all room set-up arrangements and equipment at time of application.
+- Please be sure to request all room set-up arrangements and equipment at time of application.
 Although we always try to be flexible, Library staff may not be available to rearrange the room or set up equipment at time of the meeting.
+Please note, the Library is unable to provide technical setup or support on Sundays.

 Refreshments